ray-di/Ray.RayDiForLaravel/README.md

 English | [Japanese](README.ja.md)

-Ray.Di performs dependency resolution for Laravel controllers.
-It enables AOP for injected objects.
+[Ray.Di](https://ray-di.github.io/manuals/1.0/en/index.html) performs dependency resolution for Laravel controllers.
+It also allows AOP of controllers and dependent objects.

-If Ray.Di cannot be created by Ray.Di, the existing Laravel controller factory will create an instance, so there are no compatibility issues.
+If the controller cannot be created by Ray.Di, an existing Laravel controller factory will create an instance to maintain compatibility.

 ## Installation